VAMSHI18/VAMSHI18/README.md

 ### Hi there 👋

+Hello World.
+This is Vamshi from India.
+I am working as Senior Software Full Stack Developer in Genesys Telecomlabs.

 <!--
 **VAMSHI18/VAMSHI18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.